This practice note is the Law Society's view of good practice in this area. It is not legal advice. [Read more]

 1.2 What is the issue?

 This practice note outlines the regulatory requirements to consider when closing down your practice.
 There are numerous actions that need to be taken when closing down a firm and doing so will require forward planning.
 The process for closing a practice differs depending on whether or not there is a successor practice in place.
-For further information about the successor practice rules consult the Law Society's PII practice note.
+For further information about the successor practice rules consult the Law Society's Professional Indemnity Insurance (PII) practice note.

 2 Closing down your practice